swiftlang/swift-syntax/Sources/SwiftOperators/SwiftOperators.docc/SwiftOperators.md

 infix operator *: MultiplicationPrecedence
 ```

-The define the associativity and relative precedence of these operators is defined via a [precedence group declaration](https://docs.swift.org/swift-book/ReferenceManual/Declarations.html#grammar_precedence-group-declaration).
+The associativity and relative precedence of these operators is defined via a [precedence group declaration](https://docs.swift.org/swift-book/ReferenceManual/Declarations.html#grammar_precedence-group-declaration).
 For example, the precedence groups used for `+` and `*` are defined as follows:

 ```swift
 precedencegroup AdditionPrecedence {